manuelmeister/aw/Readme.md

-# Discrete Mathematics
+# Algorithms & Probability

-Welcome to the **Interactive Discrete Mathematics Script**! 🎓 This script is designed to provide students with an interactive and accessible platform to learn and explore the core concepts of discrete mathematics.
+Welcome to the **Algorithms and Probability Script**! 🎓 This script is designed to provide students with an interactive and accessible platform to learn and explore the core concepts of algorithms and probability.

 ## 🌟 Features